Cosmic-Chatter/Constellation/control_server/README.md

 #### Issues

 Issues are not tied to a specific exhibit, but are a property of the overall space.
 They can be connected to a **_Constellation_** component or simply a note about the state of the facility.
 When creating an issue, you can give it a priority, assign it to a specific person, and connect it with a component.
-You can also upload a photo for reference.
+You can also upload images or videos for reference.
 If you're using the web console on a mobile device, you can even take the picture directly from within the interface.

 Known issues can be filtered by priority and who they are assigned to.

-#### Maintenance overview

-The maintenance overview summarizes the current state of the components.
-From the component status view on the _Components_ tab, maintenance staff can enter notes about various pieces, as well as categorize them into one of four groups:

-- On the floor and working
-- On the floor and not working
-- Off the floor and working
-- Off the floor and not working

-The various components are grouped into these categories on the maintenance overview.
-The status bar underneath each `id` shows the fraction of time the component has been working or not working.

-### Settings tab
+### Analytics tab

-#### Changing the exhibit

-Use the _Set current exhibit_ dropdown box to change the exhibit being displayed. **This change takes immediate effect and may result in an unsightly transition in public view.**

-#### Creating and deleting exhibits

-You can create and delete exhibits from the settings tab.
-When creating an exhibit, you can either create an empty exhibit (no definition for any component), or you can clone the existing exhibit.

-### Hiding tabs

-The tabs can be hidden from view by modifying the URL.
-For example, to hide the schedule tab, change the URL to read `http://[Your IP]:[Your Port]/webpage.html?hideSchedule`.
-To hide both the help and settings tabs, use `http://[Your IP]:[Your Port]/webpage.html?hideHelp&hideSettings`.

-Hiding tabs can be useful when creating a status console for certain staff, without showing them the deeper configuration options. **Note that these options can be re-enabled simply by modifying the URL, so this is not a secure method of limiting access.**

-## Using the Flexible Tracker
+The analytics tab allows you to configure Flexible Tracker, a powerful tool for creating data-collection interfaces.

 <img src="images/tracker_example.jpg" style="width: 50%; float: right; border: 2px solid gray; margin: 5px;"></img>

-The Flexible Tracker enables the collection of a wide variety of quantitative and qualitative data using Control Server.
+Flexible Tracker enables the collection of a wide variety of quantitative and qualitative data using Control Server.
 Collected data can then be downloaded as a standard CSV file for opening in any spreadsheet software.

 ### Collection types
 Flexible Tracker can collect a variety of data types.
 Each type provides a widget that makes inputting the data easy and reliable.